Toxicable/PassPast/README.md

 # [Pass Past](http://passpast.net)

-A palce to sahre and colate exam answers and solutions
+A palce to share and colate exam answers and solutions

 Current version: Pass Past Fire